What is the TBILLPRICE Function?

-- Settlement (required argument) – It is the settlement date of the T-bill.
+- Settlement (required argument) – This is the settlement date of the T-bill.
 The security settlement date is the date after the issue date when the T-bill is traded to the buyer.

-- Maturity (required argument) – It is the T-bill’s maturity date.
+- Maturity (required argument) – This is the T-bill’s maturity date.
 The maturity date is the date when the T-bill expires.

-- Discount (required argument) – It is the T-bill’s discount rate.
+- Discount (required argument) – The T-bill’s discount rate.

 How to use the TBILLPRICE Function in Excel?